nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 When the optional arguments of `[UNIT]` and `[COUNT]` are omitted in the code, repeat will instead display the repeat status of the event.

+> **Note!**
+>
+> When you repeat an event monthly, the date does not always increment up by 30 days.
+Incrementing monthly mainly changes the month without changing the day of the date being incremented.
+> In the case of incrementing monthly from 31 Jan, the code will increment to 28 or 29 Feb followed by 31 Mar and 30 April and so on
+> In the case of incrementing monthly from 30 Jan, the code will increment to 28 or 29 Feb followed by 30 Mar and 30 April and so on

 #### How to use?

 We will use the example of repeating a personal event named “Dental Appointment” for 3 months from the start date.